coopermaruyama/react-web3/README.md

  * Reacts to the user unlocking their wallet or switching accounts.
  * Provides a context to your entire app with useful data.
- * Acceps a callback that is called when user switches to a different account
+ * Accepts a callback that is called when user switches to a different account.

 ## Installation

 ```
-$ npm install
+$ npm install react-web3
 ```

 ## Usage